jamesryanwilco/FoodMood/docs/APP_IDEA.md

-# 🧠 Food & Mood Tracker – Current Summary
+# 🧠 Awara – Current Summary

 ## 🌱 What It Is

 A mindful eating companion that helps users reflect on how food affects their mood, energy, and emotions — without calorie counting, restriction, or judgment.

-## 📲 What the App Does
+## �� What the App Does

 ### Two-Part Meal Check-Ins